This is the usual process we follow for most roles.

 Engineering Example 2

-- To get to know your communication style, in part because it's a remote first role.
+- To get to know your communication style.

 - To level set what you feel is a reasonable challenge.
 Does it match with our needs for the role?

 - It helps respect both our time.
 This way as we progress to more timely interviews we both know we have covered some of the basics.